-But hey, did you know that it makes for an amazing base to prepare a creamy pasta sauce too?
+But did you know that hummus makes for an amazing base to prepare a creamy pasta sauce too?

 I just could not believe my eyes when making this dish!
 The hummus turns into a rich, smooth, hearty and velvety sauce, all you have to do is to add a dollop of your favorite hummus over cooked noodles, a good squeeze of lemon juice and a few splashes of pasta cooking water and the whole dish becomes extraordinary creamy.
 SO creamy.

 What's to love about this pasta with hummus

 - So easy to make.
-The sauce really comes together by itself and the veggies are simply roasted in the oven.
+The sauce really comes together without much effort and the veggies are simply roasted in the oven.
 Makes for a great weeknight dinner for those busy nights.

 - Creamy rich texture without any nuts or added cream.
-There are days for a rich cashew pasta sauce, but sometimes you just don't feel like having that heavy feeling after a meal.
+We are in love with this rich cashew pasta sauce, but sometimes we just don't feel like having that heavy feeling after a meal.
 This hummus pasta dish has that creamy rich texture, but in a much lighter way.
 And it fits nut-free families as well.